IN OUR 23rd YEAR

 To understand our new name, consider the definitions of the word enterprise:

 In 2011, Robert officially retired, although he remains active in the management.
-Installation work contiues unabated, performed by a group of talented labyrinth artists, under Robert's direction.
-For more details about these changes, see the latest newsletter: Circles.
+Installation work contiues unabated, performed by a group of talented labyrinth artists, under Robert's direction (and occasionally by Robert himself).

 In retirement, Robert is concentrating on writing, with Labyrinth Enterprises, LLC, being the publisher.
-You can keep track of him on his blog, www.robertferre.com/blog.
-See labyrinth books he has written.
+See elsewhere on the website for information about his books.